When it Comes to Your Vision There Are No"Stupid Questions."

 With the Washington Eye Physicians & Surgeons Commitment of Care Program we will perform any necessary enhancements free of charge until your vision is satisfactory and stable, providing it is medically appropriate.
 In the unlikely event you do require an enhancement two years or more after your vision correction procedure, we will perform this procedure for a small nominal fee, if such a procedure is medically appropriate.
 For more information see our Commitment of Care Program.*

 Where is the procedure done?

 Washington Eye Physicians & Surgeons perform laser vision correction at their state of-the-art center one block from the Metro and one block from the DC line in Chevy Chase, MD.
-In some cases, we may perform procedures in Northern Virginia as well.

 When can I exercise or travel after laser vision correction?